gitomator/gitomator-classroom/README.md

 A set of automation tools for instructors in software engineering classes.

  * Manage your classes using industry-standard tools and services.
-    * Ex: Publish coding assignments as GitHub repositories, and let your students benefit from Travis CI.
+    * Publish coding assignments as GitHub repositories.
+    * Provide students with (almost) immediate feedback on their work, using Travis CI.
  * Run automation tasks using [command-line scripts](bin/task).
+    * Create teams
-    * Create teams and repositories (empty or based on an existing repo)
+    * Create repositories (empty or based on an existing repo)
     * Manage access permissions (_who_ gets _which_ permission to _what_ repo)
-    * Tasks are configured using [simple](spec/data/assignment.yml) [YAML](spec/data/teams.yml) [files](spec/data/context.yml), so it's easy to re-run the same task with different data.
+    * and much more ...
- * Perform automation-related operations from an interactive console ([`bin/console`](bin/console)).
+ * Perform quick automation-related tasks from an interactive console.
-    * No need to create any Ruby scripts or classes.
+    * No need to write any Ruby scripts or classes.
- * All service providers are pluggable.
-    * Swap between services (e.g. hosting or CI) by changing a configuration file.
+ * Swap between service providers by changing a configuration file.
-    * Ex: Use custom CI and store student repos on your own file server.
+    * For example, store student repos on your own file server, or use custom CI service.

-## Dependencies
+## Quick Start

+Before you can get started, you'll need to complete a few simple steps.

+#### Step 0 - Install dependencies

+First, install the following dependencies:

  * [Ruby](https://www.ruby-lang.org/en/downloads/) (developed and tested with Ruby 2.2.2)
  * [Ruby Gems](https://rubygems.org/pages/download)
  * [Bundler](http://bundler.io/)

-To get started, install the dependencies, clone this repo to your local machine, and run `bin/setup` (which will install all remaining dependencies).
+Then, clone this repo to your local machine and run `bin/setup` (which will install all remaining dependencies).

- > **Important:** Some of the dependencies are currently being downloaded from
- > private Git repos on BitBucket.
-You will need to make sure you have access
- > to these repos.
+ > **Important:** Some dependencies are currently being pulled from [private Git repos](https://bitbucket.org/joey_freund/classroom_automator/src/a1e339070955d44dcb2d3eefe5890e15f5f83860/Gemfile?fileviewer=file-view-default).
+You will need to make sure you have access to these repos.

-## Quick Start

-In order to manage your Git repos, the Classroom Automator library needs a few details.
-For example: Your GitHub organization and access credentials.

-The simplest way to get started is using the following two steps:

 #### Step 1 - Create a context configuration file

+_Classroom automator_ needs to know a few things, before it manage your infrastructure for you.
 Here is a minimal configuration to get you started with GitHub.

 ```yaml